Exploring ultra-high energy neutrino experiments through the lens of the transport equation: Theory outputs

-where we introduced the efficiency $\epsilon\left(E_\mu, \Omega_{\vec p}\right)$, encoding the characteristics of the detector, which may be attained once and for all through dedicated detector simulations.
-We set $\epsilon\left(E_\mu, \Omega_{\vec p}\right) = 1$ throughout this work.
-We checked that more detailed choices do not change the result of \cref{sec:Results}, regarding the tension between the two experiments.
+where we introduced the efficiency $\epsilon\left(E_\mu, \Omega_{\vec p}\right)$, encoding the characteristics of the detector as well as of a specific analysis, which may be attained once and for all through dedicated detector simulations.
+Typically the effective areas quoted in the literature refer to the whole spectrum of observable muons for a given angular bin, i.e. $\Delta_{E_\mu} = \left[E_\mu^{\rm th} , \infty\right]$, where $E_\mu^{\rm th}$ is an energy threshold that depends on the characteristics of the detector \cite{Gaisser:1990vg}.